Cabanatuan: Hotels, restaurants, and leisure

 The city has numerous accommodation and lodging establishments such as hotels, motels, inns, and resorts.
+Some of the known hotels include Harvest Hotel, Top Star Hotel, and La Parilla Hotel.
 In recent years, the local food scene in the city has experienced growth.
-Several restaurants, fast-food chains like Jollibee, McDonald's, and KFC, bars, coffee shops, and nightclubs are also located in the city.
-The local food scene offers a variety of culinary choices such as local delicacies, Japanese cuisine, and Korean cuisine.
-Food joints have also been established in Kapitan Pepe Subdivision, such as the Banatu Box Food Park, which is billed as one of the city's top food destinations.
+Several local and international restaurants, fast-food chains, bakeries, and coffee shops are also located in the city.

+Cabanatuan's food scene offers a variety of culinary choices such as local Filipino delicacies, Japanese cuisine, Korean cuisine, Indian cuisine, and others.
+Food joints have also been established in Kapitan Pepe Subdivision, such as the Food Park.